 - Capital Area Multimodal Gateway, Operated by CATA (AKA Amtrak’s E. Lansing train station)

-- Online comment form for easily reporting concerns – (Public)
+- Online comment form for easily reporting road/ path & other infrastructure concerns on campus – (Public)

 - Bike registration – helps in theft recovery, free lock cutting (if you lose your keys), avoiding impoundment – (MSU community only)